markjnkim/es_mod/04-Web-APIs/content/lesson-3-update-delete.md

 Now that we've handled the functionality for capturing button clicks in our task list and deleting them, we can move on to editing a task.

-> **On The Job:** Building new features often comes down to four main operations: creating tasks, getting tasks, updating tasks, and deleting tasks.
-Development-wise, deleting a task requires less complexity than updating a task.
-A lot of the logic for deleting something can become the foundation for updating/editing something, though, making it a better starting point.

 ## Load Task into Form

 Editing a task takes two parts: